Mike Denbrock: Second stint at Notre Dame

 In 2010, Denbrock was hired by Brian Kelly, as he put together his inaugural coaching staff for the Irish.
 He spent the next two seasons coaching the tight ends, playing a major role in the development of future NFL tight ends Kyle Rudolph and Tyler Eifert.
-In 2011, Eifert was named an finalist for the Mackey Award, presented annually to college football's most outstanding tight end.
+In 2011, Eifert was named a finalist for the Mackey Award, presented annually to college football's most outstanding tight end.
 Denbrock transitioned to coach the outside wide receivers and served as passing game coordinator in 2012 and 2013.
 Following the departure of offensive coordinator Chuck Martin to Miami University, Denbrock was named interim offensive coordinator for the 2013 Pinstripe Bowl vs Rutgers.
 On January 30, 2014, Denbrock was officially promoted to offensive coordinator.

 Cincinnati Bearcats

-On January 17, 2017, Luke Fickell, head football coached at University of Cincinnati, announced Denbrock as offensive coordinator and quarterbacks coach for the Cincinnati Bearcats.
+On January 17, 2017, Luke Fickell, head football coach at University of Cincinnati, announced Denbrock as offensive coordinator and quarterbacks coach for the Cincinnati Bearcats.
 Denbrock counts eight NFL draft picks among his pupils, including a pair of Notre Dame tight ends with Cincinnati ties, the Cincinnati Bengals' draftee Tyler Eifert and Cincinnati-native Kyle Rudolph, who was drafted by the Minnesota Vikings.

 LSU Tigers

 Following Cincinnati's 2021 loss in the College Football Playoff to Alabama, it was announced that Denbrock would be reuniting with Brian Kelly at LSU as the offensive coordinator and tight ends coach.
+During the 2023 season, the Tigers offense had the top scoring and yards per game as well as that season's Heisman Trophy winning-quarterback, Jayden Daniels.

+Third stint at Notre Dame

+Denbrock would leave the LSU Tigers at the end of 2023 to return to Notre Dame as Offensive Coordinator under head coach Marcus Freeman.

-Personal
+Personal life

-Mike and his wife, Dianne, have one child.
+Denbrock and his wife, Dianne, have one child.